St. Mary's Abbey, Dublin: History

 The abbey was founded by the Irish king Máel Sechnaill mac Máele Ruanaid (died 862) in 846, according to the Annals of the Four Masters.
 It was originally Benedictine, but in 1139 was given by Malachy O'Morga, the legate of the Pope, to monks belonging to the Congregation of Savigny, which in 1147 joined the Cistercian order.

 In 1303, a great part of the abbey and church was destroyed by fire but was reconstructed.
-However, many of the city records in the chancery stored in the abbey were destroyed.
+However, many of the city records and Court pleadings in the chancery stored in the abbey were destroyed.
 The abbey was one of the largest and richest in Ireland at that time.
 A series of charters and statutes of the Parliament of Ireland increased its liberties, including the right to claim goods salvaged from shipwrecks on the coast of County Dublin, and the right to deal with their lands in territories controlled by the "hostile Irish" without incurring the usual penalties.

 In 1316, Robert de Nottingham, then Mayor of Dublin, attacked the abbey where the Earl of Ulster, Richard Óg de Burgh, was visiting.
 De Burgh was suspected of having brought Edward Bruce, who was then marching on Dublin, to Ireland.
 Several of de Burgh's men were killed before he was captured, and as the monks were suspected of supporting Bruce, the abbey was laid waste.